 Where it all Began - Anton's Story.

 Under the waves and behind the scenes, you'll find managing director Anton Covino.
 He started Shark Watch at the age of 17 while in year 12.
-Struggling with his grades at the time, he decided to embrace the dreaded research project and focus on an idea he was passionate about, in shark attack mitigation.
+Struggling with his grades at the time, he decided to embrace the dreaded research project and focus on an idea he was passionate about shark attack mitigation.
 At the time, the Western Australian government was receiving major criticism from shark advocates all around the world after they (the government) mandated a shark cull following a series of fatal shark interactions in the region.
 Anton was also sceptical of the government's mandating and went on to research more about it.
 This formed the framework for his project.

 Anton was sold on the idea, but research into shark attack mitigation in South Australia gave little encouragement to implement this idea locally.
 Traditional aerial surveillance and beach enclosure projects remain, to this day, as swimmers sole defence against shark interactions in South Australia aside from personal deterrents like the Shark Shield.
-There is very little publicly available information on acoustic shark tagging in South Australia, or updates on tagged shark movements, locally.
-Anton sought innovation and changed the way many individuals within the community interact on social media, by seeking shark activity updates before venturing into the water.
+There is very little publicly available information on acoustic shark tagging in South Australia or updates on tagged shark movements, locally.
+Anton sought innovation and changed the way many individuals within the community interact on social media by seeking shark activity updates before venturing into the water.

 We find that the most effective way the public can report a shark sighting, is by sharing a photograph or video of the shark.
 This provides the moderators of the accounts and the community greater transparency, as we solely rely on the quality of the photography to confirm the shark species, its size, sex and any definitive markings (in some cases) which actually inhibits the potential to track the species if encountered at sea again by another Shark Watch user.

-7 years down and Anton's work is just beginning.
+Nine years later and Anton's work is just beginning.
 His endeavours to turn Shark Watch SA into a fully profitable venture has taken him on a journey working with many influential professionals including business directors, entrepreneurs and mentors from official surf rescue organisations around the state.
 Anton's long term plan is to work more closely with the community on ventures bringing a greater sense of peace of mind and a healthier perception of sharks and the importance for their conservation.
 There is also a burning desire to be the states number one platform for shark sighting management working alongside key state surf rescue operations who have the resources that we don't.

 When Shark Watch first started appearing on social media feeds, it attracted the attention of many different coastal enthusiasts.
 From boaters, to drone film makers, to your average bystanders on the beach, Anton has been able to cultivate many different working relationships with these individuals in the development of his organisation.
 Because of this diversity, we have been able to document shark behaviour from many different vantage points making for some incredible viewing and paving the way for a new and exciting means of local shark reporting!